RenhaoXiao/DBFS-IRSTD/README.md

 ## 📌 Highlights

 - A lightweight detection framework for **Infrared Small Target Detection (IRSTD)**
-- Improved based on **DEIMv2**, balancing detection accuracy and real-time performance
 - Introduces a **dual-branch feature stream decoder** in the decoding stage
 - Alleviates the target semantic dilution problem in deep decoding through **LQM**
 - Improves the localization stability of infrared small targets through **MBE**